redsun498/Shark-Attacks/README.md

 This a quest for the Data Analytics course in Ironhack, working with a global shark attack file(https://www.sharkattackfile.net/incidentlog.htm).

-The code presents a cleaned and transformed version of the database and it was later utilized to gain confirm/deny some hypothesis that were previously established.
+The code presents a cleaned and transformed version of the database and it was later utilized to confirm/deny some hypothesis that were previously established.